epha29/ETS0460-15/dictionary/README.md

 the popitem() method in Python is used to remove and return the last key-value pair from a dictionary.
 This method is useful when you want to remove items in last-in, first-out (LIFO) order.
                            what is the syntax?
 dictionary.popitem()

+# dict.setdefault().py

+     method in Python is used to retrieve the value of a specified key in a dictionary.
+If the key does not exist, it inserts the key with a specified default value and returns that default value

+                  what the syntax?

+    dictionary.setdefault(key, default_value)